ietf-wg-mops/draft-ietf-mops-network-overlay-impacts/draft-ietf-mops-network-overlay-impacts.md

 #### Forced Encryption Upgrade

-Enforcing encryption upgrades — for example, converting unencrypted HTTP/2 traffic into HTTP/2 over TLS (HTTPS) — can disrupt streaming workflows that rely on the network’s ability to inspect or classify content as part of the delivery process.
+Enforcing encryption upgrades, for example converting unencrypted HTTP/2 traffic into HTTP/2 over TLS (HTTPS), can disrupt streaming workflows that rely on the network’s ability to inspect or classify content as part of the delivery process.
 When network visibility into streaming flows is removed, content-aware optimizations such as CDN cache selection, multicast distribution, or traffic prioritization may fail to function as designed.
 As a result, video traffic may be misclassified as generic encrypted data, leading to incorrect policy enforcement or suboptimal delivery behavior.

 This issue is particularly significant in mobile and multicast-based environments, where network-assisted detection of video streams is often required to achieve efficient bandwidth utilization and maintain quality of experience.
 In such cases, forced encryption upgrades may prevent the network from applying appropriate delivery optimizations, resulting in degraded performance or increased operational complexity.

 #### Forced Encryption Downgrade

 Conversely, removal or termination of encryption originally applied by a streaming platform can introduce serious operational and security concerns.
-In many streaming architectures, transport-level encryption (e.g., HTTPS or QUIC) is not only used to ensure confidentiality but also forms an integral part of the content protection and integrity assurance mechanisms.
+In many streaming architectures, transport-level encryption, such as HTTPS or QUIC, is not only used to ensure confidentiality but also forms an integral part of the content protection and integrity assurance mechanisms.

 When an intermediate network overlay or proxy terminates TLS sessions or otherwise downgrades an encrypted connection to plaintext, it can invalidate end-to-end trust assumptions between the client, CDN, and content provider.
 Such behavior may expose sensitive metadata, enable unauthorized content inspection or modification, and violate Digital Rights Management (DRM).